Youssef En-Nesyri: Sevilla

 In the 2023 UEFA Super Cup, he scored a goal in a 1–1 tie, before losing on penalties to Manchester City.
 On 4 October 2023, En-Nesyri scored a goal in a 2–2 draw against PSV in the 2023–24 UEFA Champions League, thus making him the best Moroccan scorer in the history of the UEFA Champions League with 9 goals, surpassing Marouane Chamakh, who scored 8 goals.
 On 1 November 2023, En-Nesyri was nominated for the 2023 African Footballer of the Year by CAF.
 On 5 February 2024, he scored a brace in a 2–1 victory against Rayo Vallecano, making him the highest-scoring Moroccan player in La Liga's history, he surpassed the previous record of 58 goals held by the late Atlético de Madrid and Morocco striker Larbi Benbarek.

 Fenerbahçe

 On 24 July 2024, En-Nesyri joined Fenerbahçe on a five-year contract for €19.5 million, making him the most expensive player in the club's history and broke the transfer record in Süper Lig.
 On 6 August 2024, En-Nesyri made his debut for the club in a Champions League third qualifying round match against Lille.
 On 17 August 2024, he made his first Süper Lig appearance and scored his first goal, a header, in an away match against Göztepe.

-On 24 October 2024, he scored his first continental goal against Manchester United in a 1-1 tie UEFA Europa League league phase match.
+On 24 October 2024, he scored his first continental goal against Manchester United in a 1–1 tie UEFA Europa League league phase match.
 On 9 January 2025, he made his Turkish Cup debut in group stage a 3–0 win over Kasımpaşa, he also scored a goal in the match.

+Al-Ittihad

+On 3 February 2026, En-Nesyri joined Saudi Pro League club Al-Ittihad.